116 3rd St SE

 “That's what a lot of our work has been this last year,” he said.
 “College is a great place to learn, to learn new things, to find out what you believe.
 But we just want a fair and balanced place where students can do that.”

-If the board succeeds at those three goals, Cramer said, “We’ll see our enrollments continue to grow, even though others are declining.”
+If the board succeeds on those three points, Cramer said, “We’ll see our enrollments continue to grow, even though others are declining.”

 Vanessa Miller covers higher education for The Gazette.